The Netherlands and Belgium

 Community St. Jan Berchmans (Zonhoven)

-The first community of the Brothers CMM in Belgium was founded in 1851 in Maaseik, followed by the communities in Hasselt, Houthalen, Lanaken and Zonhoven.
-Since 2012, due to the decreasing number of brothers, the brothers in Belgium fall directly under the General Board.
+The first community of Brothers CMM in Belgium was founded in Maaseik in 1851.
+Later branches followed in Hasselt, Houthalen, Lanaken, and Zonhoven.
+The CMM Region Belgium was discontinued on August 1, 2012, due to the sharply declining number of brothers.
+Since then the brothers in Belgium fall directly under the General Board.

-In 2013, the last Belgian brothers moved to the nursing home ‘Het Dorpvelt’ in Zonhoven.
-This center was built in the garden of their old brother house, where the community St. Jan Berchmans was established.
+The last Belgian brothers moved in early 2013 to the residential care facility ‘Het Dorpvelt’ in Zonhoven.
+This centre grew in the garden of their old brotherhouse, where the community of St. Jan Berchmans was located.